Jonathan-Xue/PacMan/PROPOSAL.md

     * Each regular dot is worth 10 points
 * There are 4 energizer dots on the default board
     * Each energizer dot is worth 50 points
-    * Edible ghosts scale (single session): 200 points, 400 points, 800 points, 1600 points
+    * Ghosts are worth 500 points

 #### Ghosts
 * Release